quelopes/HNSCC-network/README.md

 Head-neck-squamous cell carcinoma is heterogeneous cancer which affects around 300,000 people in the word per year.
 Among the risk factors are smoking, alcohol and HPV infections.
 The TCGA (The Cancer Genome Atlas) is paramount of data collection of more than 30 cancer types.
 The diversity of omic layers, such as RNA-seq, methylation, miRNA, proteomic, clinical, copy number variation and mutation, can be analyzed in different aspects including mathematical models, machine learning, and data model.

 The manuscript was submitted to `GigaScience`.
 The preprint version can be read in [Arxiv:]().
-We chose the graph data model (in `Neo4j` database) to put and store your results.
+The graph data model (`Neo4j` database) was chosed to be easier to explore the connectivity among genes in the co-expressed network.
 This model consists mainly of nodes, edges, and properties.

-### Netork data model
+### Network data model

 ![Figure 1: Data model representation with nodes and edges.](img/HPV-network.png)